 Mr. Johnson is the founder and Chairman of The RLJ Companies, an innovative business network, and owns or holds interests in businesses operating in hotel real estate, private equity, 401(k) fintech services, automobile dealerships, content streaming, gaming and sports betting.
 Prior to forming The RLJ Companies in 2004, Mr. Johnson was founder, chairman and chief executive officer of Black Entertainment Television (BET), the nation's first Black-owned cable television network.
 He continued to serve as chief executive officer of BET until 2006.
-Mr. Johnson has served on the Board of Directors of KB Home (NYSE: KBH) since 2008, as Chairman of the Board of Trustees of RLJ Lodging Trust (NYSE: RLJ) since 2011, on the Board of Directors of Elevate Credit, Inc. (NYSE: ELVT) since 2014 and on the Board of Directors of Discovery, Inc. (NASDAQ: DISCA) since January 2021.
-In addition, he served on the Boards of Directors of Lowe's Companies, Inc. from 2005 to 2018, RLJ Entertainment, Inc. from 2012 to 2018 and Strayer Education, Inc. from 2003 to 2016.
+Mr. Johnson has served as Chairman of the Board of Trustees of RLJ Lodging Trust (NYSE: RLJ) since 2011.
+In addition, he served on the Board of Directors of (i) Lowe's Companies, Inc. from 2005 to 2018, (ii) RLJ Entertainment, Inc. from 2012 to 2018, (iii) KB Home from 2008 to 2022, (iv) Elevate Credit, Inc. from 2014 to 2021 and (v) Discovery, Inc. from 2021 to 2022.